-Predatory journals send me daily messages that they would be delighted for me to submit a manuscript for publication in their excellent journal.
-Especially if I submit it this week, or sometime very soon anyway.
+Predatory journals send daily messages that they would be delighted if you submit your manuscript for publication in their excellent journal.
+Especially if you submit it this week, or sometime very soon anyway.
 The names of many of these journals sound pretty familiar as they are often slight variations on names of respected, peer-reviewed journals.
 There are however several differences with these peer-reviewed journals:

 - They do not provide peer-review, so the papers published in these journals can contain mistakes or total nonsense.
 Nobody checks.

-- They are not indexed in PubMed or any other publication database so hardly anybody will ever find, read, or reference the publications in them.
+- They are not indexed in PubMed or other publication databases so hardly anybody will ever find, read, or reference the publications in them.
 These journals, therefore, have no impact and no impact factor.

 - They ask for a huge publication fee without offering any editorial services.